Inside an Eruption

 How It Works

-The plan was to hike to the top of Santa María.
-Here, the team could observe the lava dome from above.
+The plan for the expedition was to hike to the top of Santa María.
+There they could observe the Caliente lava dome from above.
+From their research camp, they could see the surface of the erupting lava dome.

-Then some of the material resettles over the vent.
+lava flows and forces ash skyward hundreds of meters above the vent.
+When all the pressure has been released, some of the material resettles over the vent.
 The vent seals again.
-The pressure begins to build again until the next eruption.
+Then the pressure begins to slowly build until the next event.